 - (1) Architectural design requirements.
 Development shall conform to the architectural standards and guidelines for commercial buildings and projects, chapter 9, article XIII; of this Code. - (2) Density and intensity standards.
 The following density and intensity standards shall apply to all development within the NC district. - a.
 Floor area ratio shall not exceed 2.0. - b.
-The maximum residential density shall not exceed forty (40) units per acre. - (3) Circulation, access, and parking. - Pedestrian circulation. a. and bicycle Pedestrian and bicycle circulation within the shall district be designed accommodate pedestrians and bicyclists in a safe and convenient manner on development redevelopment Pedestrian and sites.

-accommodations shall meet all requirements of Section 30-250.
+The maximum residential density shall not exceed forty (40) units per acre. - (3) Circulation, access, and parking. - circulation.
+Pedestrian bicycle and a.
+Pedestrian and bicycle circulation within the district shall designed NC be accommodate pedestrians and bicyclists in a safe and convenient manner on development and redevelopment sites.
+Pedestrian accommodations shall meet all requirements of Section 30-250.

-- 1. Notwithstanding the land use or uses on a development or redevelopment site, the pedestrian circulation requirements of sSection 38-833 shall apply to all uses and buildings except single-family detached residential uses. - 2.
-Nonresidential development sites with multiple buildings shall provide pedestrian walkways that connect all buildings at their primary entrances. - 3.
+- 1. Notwithstanding the land use or uses on a development or redevelopment site, the pedestrian circulation requirements of section 38-833 shall apply to all uses and buildings except single-family detached residential uses. - Nonresidential development sites with multiple buildings shall provide pedestrian walkways that connect all buildings at their primary entrances. - 3.
 The land between a building and the street must be landscaped and contain appropriate pedestrian amenities at a ratio of one pedestrian amenity per fifty lineal feet of lot width.
-Pedestrian amenities shall be weather-protected by roofing, shading or landscaping, shall be of endurable materials suitable for outdoor locations, and shall be free of commercially-oriented language and graphics.
-Appropriate pedestrian amenities shall be defined as drinking fountains, public benches or planters that provide permanent seating areas. covered receptacles that are not dumpsters, cabinet-style display areas for community bulletins, decorative patterned and textured paving in pedestrian circulation areas, outside seating areas for restaurants consistent with the requirements of sSection 38-79, and public art in the of murals or sculpture reflecting community themes and community-based completed by organizations or professional artists.
+Pedestrian amenities shall be weather-protected roofing. bv shading or landscaping, shall be of endurable materials suitable for outdoor locations, and shall be free of commercially-oriented language and graphics.
+Appropriate pedestrian amenities shall be defined as drinking fountains, public benches or planters that provide permanent seating areas. covered receptacles that are not dumpsters, cabinet-style display areas for decorative community bulletins, patterned and textured paving in pedestrian circulation areas, outside seating areas for restaurants consistent with the requirements of sSection 38-79, and public art in the form of murals or sculpture reflecting community themes and community-based completed by organizations or professional artists.